When the Sustainability Projects Fund (SPF) was established in 2009, it was an experiment.

 The idea was simple: Promote a culture of sustainability across McGill by providing seed funding for grassroots sustainability projects that address everything from energy savings to social justice.
 (Each student would pay 50 cents per credit, which the administration would match dollar for dollar.)
 Members of the McGill community, including students, staff and faculty, would be welcome to apply for funding for their projects big and small.

 Ten years, and $7 million in funding, later, it’s safe to say the experiment has been a huge success.

 On October 10, the SPF will celebrate its 10th anniversary as the largest fund of its kind in Canada.

 In the ten days leading up to October 10, the McGill Reporter is highlighting 10 of the more than 200 projects that have been supported by the SPF.

-The post Discover Sustainable McGill sets the tone for incoming students appeared first on McGill Reporter.
+The post Sustainability Projects Fund: Giving the green light to new ideas for 10 years appeared first on McGill Reporter.